LinkWentz/Disaster-Response-Pipelines/README.md

 - [Appen](https://appen.com/): I got this data from Figure Eight through Udacity.
 Figure Eight has since been acquired by Appen and their URL now redirects to Appen, so that is probably where they'd like me to send you now.

 ### Dependencies
-- [NumPy](https://pypi.org/project/numpy/): Package for array computing with Python.
+- [NumPy 1.20.2](https://pypi.org/project/numpy/): Package for array computing with Python.
-- [Pandas](https://pypi.org/project/pandas/): Python package that provides fast, flexible, and expressive data structures.
+- [Pandas 1.2.4](https://pypi.org/project/pandas/): Python package that provides fast, flexible, and expressive data structures.
-- [Plotly](https://pypi.org/project/plotly/): An open-source, interactive data visualization library for Python.
+- [Plotly 4.14.3](https://pypi.org/project/plotly/): An open-source, interactive data visualization library for Python.
-- [Natural Language Toolkit](https://pypi.org/project/nltk/): Python package for natural language processing.
+- [Natural Language Toolkit 3.6.2](https://pypi.org/project/nltk/): Python package for natural language processing.
-- [scikit-learn](https://pypi.org/project/scikit-learn/): A set of python modules for machine learning and data mining.
+- [scikit-learn 0.24.2](https://pypi.org/project/scikit-learn/): A set of python modules for machine learning and data mining.
-- [Flask](https://pypi.org/project/Flask/): A simple framework for building complex web applications.
+- [Flask 1.1.2](https://pypi.org/project/Flask/): A simple framework for building complex web applications.
-- [Bootstrap](https://getbootstrap.com/): The most popular framework for building responsive, mobile-first sites.
+- [Bootstrap 4.3.1](https://getbootstrap.com/): The most popular framework for building responsive, mobile-first sites.